mchu-1/RPT/README.md

 An RNAPIII promoter is then delivered with the cargo into the genome at the attB site and creates a short RNA transcript from the untranscribed sequence once integrated, or 'trapped', within the genome.

-This can then be targeted using a custom RNA sensor to isolate successful recombinant clones.
+This transcript can then be targeted using a custom RNA sensor to isolate successful recombinant clones.

 ## Input
 - FASTA file containing untranscribed genomic target sequence(s)